gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 66 --> Meath, one which ensued on a woman's being violated in St. Fechin's mill, the other in consequence of
 the oats which were stolen and secreted.[^120]

-## Chapter XXI: The arrival of John the constable and Richard de Pec.
+## Chapter XXI: The arrival of John the constable and Richard de Pec

 Such being the state of affairs, and the suspicions already mentioned gaining strength continually from fresh reports, Hugh de Lacy was recalled, and John, the constable of Chester, and Richard de Pec